 Originally named the Canadian Centre for Nuclear Innovation (CCNI), the name was changed October 3, 2012 in honour of The Honourable Dr. Sylvia Fedoruk (1927-2012), who helped develop cobalt-60 radiation therapy for the treatment of cancer and who served as the first female Lieutenant-Governor of Saskatchewan.

 As a medical physicist, Dr. Fedoruk was the sole female member of the University of Saskatchewan team that first successfully treated a cancer patient with cobalt-60 radiation therapy in 1951.
 The device and techniques Dr. Fedoruk helped develop are used to this day to treat cancers around the world.
 Daily, more than 45,000 radiation treatments are delivered in more than 80 countries.

 Dr. Fedoruk was also the first female chancellor of the University of Saskatchewan, first female member of the Atomic Energy Control Board of Canada, and a member of both the Canadian Medical and Saskatchewan Sport Halls of Fame.
 She was an Officer of the Order of Canada, a Member of the Saskatchewan Order of Merit and a Dame of the Order of St. John.

-The Fedoruk Centre is solely owned by the University of Saskatchewan as a Type-C centre of the university.
 While the Fedoruk Centre is situated on the University of Saskatchewan campus and uses many of its services, its mandate is to serve all of Saskatchewan.